IR0NSIGHT/MacroMachine-WpPlugin/README.md

 ### Nesting macros
 You can call a macro inside of another macro.
 But beware: if macro A calls Macro B and macro B calls Macro A, you get an infinite loop.
 The system will detect it and now allow you to save such a state.

+### Custom layers
+It's not yet possible to use custom layers as inputs or outputs.
+We are working on it.

 ## troubleshooting
 Q: What does this panel do